bigfix/developer.bigfix.com/site/reference/types/domain.md

 # type: domain

 Mac OS X defines several file system domains to control access to system resources on multi-user systems.
 These include the User, Local, Network, Classic and System domains.
 The domain for a given resource or folder determines its accessibility to the user.
 For example, while a user-installed font is only available to that user, an administrator-installed font is available to all network users.
-These inspectors allow folder access to be parceled out according to domain.Note: The &amp;quot;user domain&amp;quot; refers to the root user, not the currently logged in user.
+These inspectors allow folder access to be parceled out according to domain.Note: The "user domain" refers to the root user, not the currently logged in user.

 # apple extras folder of &lt;domain&gt; : folder